-With summer winding down in Norton, now is a great time to get a head start on air conditioner maintenance.
+With summer ending in Norton, now is a great time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be blocked with dirt and debris from your yard.
-This buildup can limit your unit’s efficiency and cause it to stop working.
-Or wear it down sooner.
+If you haven’t washed it this year, it could be full of dust and yard refuse.
+This accumulation can reduce your unit’s efficiency and cause it to stop working.
+Or wear it down faster.

-We advise having your air conditioning system professionally maintained annually.
+We advise having your air conditioning system professionally maintained once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility bills.
+A clean system can be more energy efficient, which could save you money on electric expenses.

-Regular AC maintenance also helps our technicians discover and take care of small issues before they become costly problems.
+Regular AC maintenance also helps our technicians locate and take care of minor issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing